Cerebral palsy (CP) is a group of movement and coordination disorders caused by abnormal brain development or brain damage.

 According to the Centers for Disease Control and Prevention (CDC), CP

 The condition doesn’t get worse with time, and many children with CP go on to live independent lives.
-More than
+More than half of children with CP can walk without aid, according to the CDC.

 In this article, we’ll examine the most common causes of CP.
 We’ll also answer questions that you may have about this common movement disorder.